William A. Porter: Personal life and philanthropy

 Porter had three children from his first wife, Ada Guthrie, now deceased.
 He and his second wife Joan, who has one child from a previous marriage, had homes in Portola Valley, California, and Princeville, Hawaii.
 Together, the Porters had ten grandchildren.
 Joan Porter was the founder and president of the Stillheart Institute in Woodside, CA (2003-2014).

 In 1999, Porter and his wife Joan gave $25 million to the MIT Sloan School of Management.

 My wife and I decided to give one major thing that would have significant meaning for humankind, and trying to leverage the Institute's technological capability through entrepreneurship for the betterment of the human condition is it.

-In 2007, the Porters gave 250,000 shares of E-Trade stock to Adams State College (worth approximately $5.8 million at the time), the largest gift in school's history.
+In 2007, the Porters gave 250,000 shares of E-Trade stock to Adams State College (worth approximately $5.8 million at the time), the largest gift in the school's history.

 Porter died October 15, 2015, at home in Princeville, Hawaii.